 Bitterness overwhelmed me.

-I looked to my left and saw that the path the I stood on branched off further into the woods.
+I glanced over to my left and saw that the path I stood on branched off further into the woods.

 I took the path to the shrine.

 I walked down the fork and reached my destination.
 Before me was a modest shrine made of aged wood.

 To what god did it belong to?
 This I didn’t know.
 Honestly, I couldn’t find the will to care less.